 The John Bartram Chapter of the National Society Daughters of the American Revolution (NSDAR or DAR) was chartered on December 7, 2013, in The Villages, Florida.
 Located in Sumter County, the John Bartram Chapter is one of over 110 chapters in Florida and one of over 3,000 chapters around the world.

 Contact us at Bartramdar@gmail.com for more chapter information or to attend our monthly meeting.
 Note: You need to be a resident of The Villages to join our chapter.
 If you are not a resident, we will assist you in contacting your nearest chapter.

 The Daughters of the American Revolution, founded by four prominent women in 1890, is a non-profit, non-political volunteer women’s service organization dedicated to promoting patriotism, preserving American History, and to secure America’s future through better education for our children.

 - Mission: To promote historic preservation, education and patriotism

 - Motto: God, Home and Country

-Headquartered in Washington, D.C., at 1776 Constitution Avenue, the NSDAR houses one of the nation’s premium genealogical libraries, one of the foremost collections of pre-industrial arts, Washington’s largest concert hall, and an extensive collection of early American manuscripts and imprints.
-Encompassing an entire city block, NSDAR Headquarters is one of the largest buildings in the world owned and maintained exclusively by women. www.dar.org
+Headquartered in Washington, D.C., at 1776 Constitution Avenue, the NSDAR houses one of the nation’s premier genealogical libraries, one of the foremost collections of pre-industrial arts, Washington’s largest concert hall, and an extensive collection of early American manuscripts and imprints.
+Encompassing an entire city block, NSDAR headquarters is one of the largest buildings in the world owned and maintained exclusively by women.
+NSDAR.org and FSSDAR.org